nkutsche/xpath-model/Readme.md

 # XPath XML Model

 This project contains an XPath parser and creates an [XML model](src/main/resources/rnc/xpath-model.rnc) from it.
-The model can be used to make deeper analyzis, convert or serialize the expression to a normalizes XPath expression.
+The model can be used to make deeper analyzis, convert or serialize the expression to normalize XPath expressions.

 An XPath normalizer could: